ghchinoy/mesop-arena/README.md

 ### Cloud Firestore

-Cloud Firestore is used to save generated image metadata.
+Cloud Firestore is used to save generated image metadata and ELO scores for the leaderboard.

+* Create a collection called `arena_images`
-Create a collection called `arena_images` (can change this via .env var `IMAGE_COLLECTION_NAME`, see below).
+* Create a collection called `arena_elo`

+These can be changed this via .env var `IMAGE_COLLECTION_NAME` and `IMAGE_RATINGS_COLLECTION_NAME`, respectively; see below.

 ### Application environment vars